Octoprint and Home Assistant – making your 3D printer smart(er)

 You can set up Octoprint with a camera to be able to remotely follow the progress of the print.
 If you do this you can also include the image in Home Assistant.
-More on this in a future blog post but this code should work:
+You can find more information about how to set this up in this post.

 If you do not want to use the Octoprint integration or prefer a more independent solution then you can also integrate Octoprint via MQTT.
 If you install the Octoprint MQTT plugin as well as the HomeAssistant discover plugin your Home Assistant instance should also be able to automatically find the printer.
 You need to have an MQTT broker running and integrate it with Home Assistant.
 The setup is simple though and my smart home setup already comes with a MQTT broker called Mosquitto.